karynclarke/Portfolio/README.md

-This is my midway thru coding bootCamp portfolio.
+Portfolio from midway thru Coding Bootcamp.

 The projects included here are all from class assignments and the first group project.